HenrikVarmer/upsertR/README.md

 # upsertR
-upsertR is a simple R package that supports *upserting* an R dataframe to a target SQL server.
+upsertR is a simple R wrapper that supports *upserting* an R dataframe to a target SQL server.
 The package relies on the DBI package for handling connections and tables.

 # Installing upsertR
 Install the package directly from github with devtools.
 Run the first line if you do not currently have devtools installed.